-Proper planning and having a strong team in The Walking Dead: Road to Survival is the key to win fights.
+Proper planning and having a strong team is the key to win fights.
 But that’s not all – you will also have to manage your town and keep on gathering resources to keep survivors alive and train them into battle-ready members.
 These quick tips, tricks and strategies will help you improve your turn-based fighting skills, craft better battle items and build a strong team for missions and raids:

 1. When Should You Go for the Auto-Battle Mode